Guardian Angels pound out 18 hits in 19-11 opening-round win over Freeman

 Madison Gee laid down a bunt, GACC third baseman Brynn Baumert fielded it and faked a throw to first.
 The runner on third, Cassie Klein, broke for the plate as Baumert turned around with the ball and threw to shortstop Kate Gnad, who tagged Klein for the second out.

-The Falcons took advantage of a pair of Bluejay erros in the third.
-With the bases loaded and one out, Kelsey Johnson hit a fly ball just behind second base but none of the three umpires called the infield fly rule into affect.
+The Falcons took advantage of a pair of Bluejay errors in the third.
+With the bases loaded and one out, Kelsey Johnson hit a fly ball just behind second base, but none of the three umpires called the infield fly rule into effect.

-The ball landed, a run sored and the other base runners advanced.
+The ball landed, a run scored and the other base runners advanced.
 With the infield fly rule, the batter would have been out.
-Kreikemeier discussed the play with the umpires but in the end, they awarded Johnson first base.
+Kreikemeier discussed the play with the umpires, but in the end, they awarded Johnson first base.

 Johnson eventually came around to score and give Freeman an 8-7 lead.